my-language-skills/all-in-one-metadata/docs/documentation-2.md

 ![active Type](images/site_book_type_properties.png)

+An example of the metabox with the Properties frozzen are [here](https://github.com/Books4Languages/pressbooks-metadata/blob/master/docs/documentation-2.md#frozzen-post-metadata-post-page-or-cpt).

 The drop down menu on the bottom shows alternative properties (organised in 3 groups) for the type that you selected.